Rand-ludtke/rand-dnd/content/towns and cities/Direfosefo/Alta Estate.md

 The Alta family owns and resides in a **large multi-story home** with a smaller **secondary house** nearby, both located close to **High Altatude Brews** in Direfosefo.
 Their home reflects their rising success, thanks to their thriving café, which has seen an unexpected boom in recent months—coinciding with the arrival of the new mayor.

-The primary home is **a spacious, well-kept townhouse** with multiple floors, including a **workshop, kitchen, several bedrooms, storage areas, and a cozy living room.** The secondary house, though smaller, serves as a **guest house, extra storage, and workspace.** Some locals suspect the sudden prosperity of the Alta family may be tied to a secretive deal, but few dare to question it openly.
+The primary home is **a spacious, well-kept townhouse** with multiple floors, including a **workshop, kitchen, several bedrooms, storage areas, and a cozy living room.** The secondary house, though smaller, serves as a **guest house, extra storage, and workspace.**

 A **small dock** extends into the lake, where the couple occasionally enjoys quiet evenings—though Patsy has grown hesitant about lingering there too long as of late.